 Social events include a welcome barbeque, a holiday party, as well as impromptu get-togethers after work.
-Many lasting friendships have developed in previous fellowship classes, both within each class and with the faculty and staff, and we look forward to working with you in 2020-2021!
+Many lasting friendships have developed in previous fellowship classes, both within each class and with the faculty and staff, and we look forward to working with you!

 Department of Radiology, Division of Musculoskeletal Imaging and Intervention

-We are scheduled to have five positions available for the 2020-2021 Musculoskeletal Imaging and Intervention Fellowship program at the Brigham and Women's Hospital, Harvard Medical School, Boston, MA, USA.
+We are scheduled to have seven positions available for the 2023-2024 Musculoskeletal Imaging and Intervention Fellowship program at the Brigham and Women's Hospital, Harvard Medical School, Boston, MA, USA.

-We are now part of the MSK RADIOLOGY FELLOWSHIP MATCH THROUGH the Society of Skeletal Radiology (SSR) and will begin accepting applications on October 1, 2018.
+We are now part of the MSK RADIOLOGY FELLOWSHIP MATCH THROUGH the Society of Skeletal Radiology (SSR) and will begin accepting applications on August 1, 2021.
 Please note that the MSK fellowship match does not include a centralized application service; all applications must be directly submitted to us, as detailed below.
-We strongly encourage all applicants to use the common SSR application form, which will be available from the SSR website in July 2018.
 Acceptances to our fellowship program will be solely through the match as per the following schedule provided by SSR: